michael-spengler/github-action-cicd/README.md

-# Using a Deno based GitHub Action for CICD
+# GitHub Action for CICD

-This is a demo for how https://deno.land/x/cicd could be used.
-Comment on an issue and check the Actions tab after that.
+You can [activate CI / CD related steps](https://github.com/michael-spengler/github-action-cicd/blob/main/.github/workflows/cicd.yml#L12) which are then executed by the [CICD Deno module](https://deno.land/x/cicd).